fridrichmrtn/zerowaste-topic-models/doc/focused_analysis/overall_report.md

 ![](overall_report_files/figure-gfm/interaction_histograms-1.png)<!-- -->

 The frequency distribution of user-interactions with the content are all strongly right-skewed.
-We consider including a total number of interactions as a somewhat straightforward measure of relevance.
+We may consider including a total number of interactions as a somewhat straightforward measure of relevance.

 ``` r